Why One Should Feel Sorry For Smokers

 Next, we have the illusion of smoking being, she tells us, ‘soothing’ and ‘a coping mechanism’.
 Is Ms Jensen’s life really so stressful that she needs to be soothed and have a coping mechanism at hand twenty times a day—or whatever is the number of cigarettes she smokes daily, once we subtract the ones she smokes because she [expletive] loves it?

 A glimmer of misunderstanding, as we might call it, creeps in when she refers to ‘healthy coping mechanisms and unhealthy ones’.
 This line of thought rambles on until we come to the point:

 Why do we demand that people cope with an increasingly infirm world in healthy ways at all?

 Why does she say this?
 Because the end of the world is nigh?
-It may be, but is that a reason to feel it’s pointless to cease poisoning yourself with tobacco smoke?
+It may be, but is that a reason to feel it’s pointless to cease poisoning yourself with tobacco fumes?
 Evidently she thinks it is:

 I think being a smoker is just the right amount of cynicism for our moment: neither wildly optimistic that I should want to be healthy enough to enjoy a retirement unlikely to come, nor defeated enough to say [expletive] it and take up something harder.

 It’s enough to bring tears to your eyes—and not only because of her cynicism.
 But because she is deluded as well:

 I’ll probably quit smoking eventually.